elastic/rally/docs/command_line_reference.rst

 Command Line Reference
 ======================

+You can control Rally with subcommands and command line flags:

-Subcommands determine which task Rally performs.
-Command line flags are used to customize Rally's behavior and not all command line flags can be used for each subcommand.
-For example, it makes no sense to run ``esrally compare --preserve-install``.
+* Subcommands determine which task Rally performs.
+* Command line flags are used to change Rally's behavior but not all command line flags can be used for each subcommand.
 To find out which command line flags are supported by a specific subcommand, just run ``esrally <<subcommand>> --help``.

 Subcommands
 -----------